MSG Network

-The MSG Network (MSG) is an American regional cable and satellite television network, and radio service owned by Sphere Entertainment -- a spin-off of the main Madison Square Garden Company operation (itself a spin-off of local cable provider Cablevision).
+The MSG Network (MSG) is an American regional cable and satellite television network, and radio service owned by Sphere Entertainment—a spin-off of the main Madison Square Garden Company operation (itself a spin-off of local cable provider Cablevision)—which are all controlled by the family of Charles Dolan.

 Primarily serving the Mid-Atlantic United States, its programming focuses on events featuring and other programs about New York City sports teams, including live game broadcasts of the New York Knicks of the National Basketball Association, the New York Rangers, New York Islanders, Buffalo Sabres, and New Jersey Devils of the National Hockey League and Gotham FC of the National Women's Soccer League.
 The channel is named after the Madison Square Garden sports and entertainment venue in Midtown Manhattan, home of the Knicks and Rangers.